pubsubdb/pubsubdb/docs/system_lifecycle.md

 # System Lifecycle Guide

-This README provides an overview of the `PubSubDB` runtime engine.
-The document is intended to serve as a resource for operations and infrastructure teams responsible for PubSubDB's monitoring, exception handling, cleanup procedures, and alarm configurations.
+This README provides an overview of the `PubSubDB` runtime engine from the perspective of the system lifecycle.
+The lifecycle is comprised of the following steps:

 ## Table of Contents
 1. [Init Engine & Quorum](#init-engine-and-quorum)